ChamodMullegama/Outer_Clove_restaurant/README.md

-# Outer Clove Restaurant – Modern Web Application for Resturant
+# Outer Clove Restaurant – Modern Web Application for Restaurant

 Outer Clove Restaurant is a modern web application designed to showcase a dining establishment’s menu, services, and ambiance.
 The site combines clean design with responsive features to deliver an engaging and user-friendly digital experience for customers.